 Quick note before we get practical: I’ll keep this human and doable.
 If something doesn’t fit your life, skip it.
 Progress still counts.

-Why does perimenopause cause weight gain?
+Does perimenopause cause weight gain?

 — Estrogen swings can reduce insulin sensitivity and push fat storage toward the waist.
 A short walk after meals can dial down post‑meal spikes and evening cravings.